 Summary of the Course of an Action

 - The action is declared, and the card used for the action (action card, equipment, etc.) is played, if any.
-Tap the minion who is taking the action (the "acting minion").
+Lock the minion who is taking the action (the "acting minion").

 All details of the action are declared when the action is announced, including the target(s), the cost, the effects, etc. Any card required for the action is played (face up) at this time.
-Tap the acting minion (only ready untapped minions can take actions).
+Lock the acting minion (only ready unlocked minions can take actions).

 EXCEPTION: Any decisions to be made for a referendum are not declared until the action succeeds (see The Political Action, sec.
 6.3.1).

-After resolving that action (successful or not), Sarah decides that another of her untapped minions, Pug, will recruit an ally, the Loyal Street Gang, from her hand.
-She taps Pug and plays the Loyal Street Gang, declaring "Pug attempts to recruit the Loyal Street Gang at +1 stealth, costing me one pool."
+After resolving that action (successful or not), Sarah decides that another of her unlocked minions, Pug, will recruit an ally, the Loyal Street Gang, from her hand.
+She locks Pug and plays the Loyal Street Gang, declaring "Pug attempts to recruit the Loyal Street Gang at +1 stealth, costing me one pool."
 (The pool isn't paid until the action succeeds.)

-1. Who May Attempt to Block: If the action targets one or more other Methuselahs (or things controlled by other Methuselahs), then the action is called directed, and only the Methuselahs who are targeted (or control the targets) may use their ready untapped minions to attempt to block the action (going clockwise from the acting Methuselah, as usual).
+1. Who May Attempt to Block: If the action targets one or more other Methuselahs (or things controlled by other Methuselahs), then the action is called directed, and only the Methuselahs who are targeted (or control the targets) may use their ready unlocked minions to attempt to block the action (going clockwise from the acting Methuselah, as usual).
 If the action is not directed at another Methuselah (or at something controlled by another Methuselah), then the action is called undirected and can be blocked by the acting Methuselah's prey or predator, with the prey getting the first opportunity to block.
+A minion can attempt to block as many times as they wish as long as another minion is not already blocking.
 If one attempt to block fails, another can be made as often as the blocking Methuselah wishes.
 Once a Methuselah decides not to make any further attempts to block, that decision is final.
 As a convenience, when a card describes an action that is typically directed at another Methuselah, the card's text will usually include a (D) symbol as a reminder that the action is typically directed.
 Remember, political actions are always undirected.

 Note that moving past the block attempts (when all Methuselahs have declined to block) is an effect and so allows the acting Methuselah (and others) to play more cards and effects."

-Krid's action to bleed Alexis is directed at Alexis, so only Alexis's ready untapped minions can attempt to block.
+Krid's action to bleed Alexis is directed at Alexis, so only Alexis's ready unlocked minions can attempt to block.
 If one block attempt fails, another can be made.

 2. Stealth and Intercept.
 Conceptually, stealth represents the measures that the acting minion is taking to conduct his business discreetly, to avoid attracting the attention of those who would oppose him.
 Intercept represents the blocking minion's efforts to discover the plans of the acting minion and to stalk or chase him in order to detain him (by fighting with him) before he can accomplish his goal.